UTengine/GTTViewer/README.md

 Rest of the project: Tahsin

 Issues:
-Too high miplevel/lodlevel will make the rendered textures output invalid picture data, either I forgot to decrypt some certain miplevel or its caused by dynamically created mips, it is not an issue for the use case and I forced it to use the highest miplevel combined with antialiasing 8x Blending issues after adding support for format 21 hero online.....
-Might release v0.3 one of these days..
+You can open issues and contact me...

 Features:
+Settings file with last known directory
+Statusbar with subdir and filename
-Zoom works
+Auto rowing when multiple textures exceed window width Zoom works
 Panning works
 LogFile works
-Debug messages
+Debug messages/Messageboxes
-Messageboxes
+PNG export
-Show offsets of every beginning texture you can use HXD hex editors to replace them by going to the offset addresses.
+Show offsets of every beginning texture you can use HXD hex editors to replace them with exported conversion to DXT by going to the offset addresses.
-DX11
-Shaders
+DX11/Shaders
-Multi textures GTT NTF3-NTF7 (Format 21 & 22 ??? not tested)
+Multi textures GTT NTF3-NTF7
-Single textures DXT NTF3-NTF7-Format 21 & 22
+Single textures NTF3-NTF7 DXT1-5 & fmt 20-26
 Hero Online compatability:

 ![image](https://github.com/user-attachments/assets/3218335b-e706-42b9-b4c7-42a210ab6a32)